trmaa/Google_-flat-_earth/readme.md

 on LINUX and MACOS

-Unzip the .DEPENDENCIES.zip file onto the root.
+Unzip the DEPENDENCIES.zip (from the release) file onto the root.
 Then run `./build`.

 on WINDOWS